RWS/studio-api-docs/apiconcepts/filetypesupport/generating_the_paragraph_units.md

 Generating the Paragraph Units
 ===

-In this chapter you will learn to extend the writer class to output the actual paragraph units from the intermediary (SDL XLIFF) file to the target BIL document.
+In this chapter you will learn to extend the writer class to output the actual paragraph units from the intermediary (SDLXliff) file to the target BIL document.

 Modify the Function for Processing the Paragraph Units --